qbicsoftware-archive/voronoi-treemap-cli/README.md

 Now we can run the project using our shell of choice:

-<code>java -jar voronoi-treemaps-cli-1.0.13-SNAPSHOT.jar -f a_24_cancer_pathway_2136_elements.tsv -c title pathway_id ID X0h_dnE47dox0h_vs_dnE47noDox0hlog2FC X0h_dnE47dox0h_vs_RFPdox0hlog2FC X0h_dnE47noDox0h_vs_RFPnoDox0hlog2FC -o /home/fancyVoronoiTreemap.html</code>
+<code>java -jar voronoi-treemaps-cli-1.0.13-SNAPSHOT.jar -f /inputpath/to/a_24_cancer_pathway_2136_elements.tsv -c title pathway_id ID X0h_dnE47dox0h_vs_dnE47noDox0hlog2FC X0h_dnE47dox0h_vs_RFPdox0hlog2FC X0h_dnE47noDox0h_vs_RFPnoDox0hlog2FC -o /outputpath/to/fancyVoronoiTreemap.html</code>

-This will result in a html file called 'fancyVoronoiTreemap.html' in /home.
-This file can now be opened using your browser of choice.
+This will result in a html file called 'fancyVoronoiTreemap.html' in /outputpath/to.
+This file can now be opened using your modern browser of choice.

 Authors
 =====